minhtuan29/computer-graphics-cs465/README.md

 ### I got 9 mark with this project.
 How did i do that ?
 + I do not hardcode.
-When the teacher has a sudden request to change the input parameters, my program still do good.
-Tto be honest, I kinda lazy.
+When the teacher has a sudden request to change the input parameters, my program still do good. *To be honest, I kinda lazy.
 It's have some hardcode.
-Lucky to me
+Lucky to me*
 + High performance of my program, no lag
 + Not only did I choose to write in C++, but I also used a tool with no support, but I built a good program.
 + Having code in OOP style.
 In addition, I apply inheritance and abstraction